“I’m here today because individuals in my life chose not to repeat the harm, and instead found ways to did things differently.”

 Second Assault began as a way to make sense of my own experiences.

-For years, it existed only in journal entries, written in treatment centers, hospital rooms, and moment of trying to understand my own mind and early life.
+For years, it existed only in journal entries, written in treatment centers, hospital rooms, and moments of trying to understand my own experiences.
 Dozens of journals filled with questions, observations, and attempts to put language to experiences that were too difficult to name.

 It was never my intention to make these experiences public.